 Ron Sewell, Chairman at Huntingdon Fusion Techniques HFT said: “Even today, many companies are still allowing their technicians to spend many hours fabricating dams made of foam, cardboard, adhesive tape, wood and so on.
 Like paper, these materials contain a high percentage of water and water is very undesirable to have in the presence of a weld.

 As these poor quality materials are warmed by the welding operation, they start to outgas their water vapour, which starts to circulate around the weld joint and combine with the weld pool to cause porosity and oxidation.”

-.
+Introducing the HFT DamEach HFT Dam is fitted with a dual inflation and purge hose, an additional purge gas hose and an exhaust, which can be connected to one of our Weld Purge Monitors(R).
 The additional purge gas hose is suitable for introducing extra purge gas into the weld zone at any time to cool welds to meet interpass specifications, or to provide more inert gas in the event of titanium, zirconium or special stainless applications needing a guaranteed zero colour weld.

 Once the Dam is inflated using the purge gas and seals all around the internal circumference of the pipe, the excess inert purge gas spills out and purges the space around the weld joint.
 The air (oxygen) is then released out and into the pipe length through a series of venting exhausts on the dam.

 Four pull tags are located around the circumference of the Weld Purge Dam, so rope, pull wires or slings can be attached for retrieval of the deflated system, if required.

 By producing bright shiny welds, there will be no porosity and there will be no loss of corrosion resistance caused by oxidation.